rfg-modding/RSL-Docs/Docs/Scripting/API/rfg/Types/HumanFlags.rst

     Unknown value.

 **CantHitWithMelee** (`bool`_)
-    If true, human cannot be hit with a melee weapon.
+    If true, this human cannot be hit with a melee weapon.

 **InvulnerableToDebris** (`bool`_)
     Unknown value.